Python Guide

 # Method 2: Direct Import

-from tooluniverse.opentarget_tool import OpenTargets_get_associated_targets_by_disease_efoId
+from tooluniverse.tools import OpenTargets_get_associated_targets_by_disease_efoId

 # Call directly